 Myelogram.
 This test uses dye injected into the spinal canal to make the structure clearly visible

 Neurosonography.
-This test uses ultra high-frequency sound waves.
+This test uses ultra-high-frequency sound waves.
 It allows the healthcare provider to

 analyze blood flow in cases of possible stroke.
 This includes carotid ultrasound and

 Ultrasound (sonography).
 This imaging test uses high-frequency sound waves and a computer to make images of